CREEATION/laravel-elixir-jade/README.md

 Simple Laravel Elixir wrapper to compile Jade.

-Compiled Templates are located in your `/resources/views/` folder as usual.
+Compiled Templates are located in your `/resources/views/` folder as default.

 ### Installation
 Run the following command in your Laravel project: